Simple preschool & kindergarten light table activities:

 I discovered these inexpensive slim light boxes and have been so excited to use it with my kids for everything that I can come up with!
-I ordered a set of Transparent Cube Counters from Learn365 (the educational side of Oriental Trading) and I had no idea how many things I would come up with to use them for.
+These Transparent Cube Counters from Learn365 were sent to me by Oriental Trading so that I could put this post together.
+I had no idea how many things I would come up with to use them for!

 There are 90 cube counters in 3 different sizes and a variety of colors.
 Oddly enough they arrived individually packaged so it took a while to cut open 90 different cube packages!
 Consider yourself warned!
 Aside from that they are AMAZING!
 Super sturdy which means they won’t be damaged with kids or crushed.